Ice Cutter Experiment

 Graphite will transfer significantly more heat over time from your hand to the ice and thus cut through ice significantly faster when compared to cardboard or plastic.

-- Thin piece of Graphite (can be purchased on ebay for less than $15 or contact us for a free sample of graphite sheet)
+- Thin piece of Graphite (can be purchased on ebay for less than $15

 - Thin Piece of cardboard

 - Place an ice cube on a flat surface

 - Hold a piece of graphite with your bare hand and gently place the thinnest portion of graphite sheet on the ice without any pressure